MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/defining_a_problem_solver.md

 :::{admonition} What about batched candidates?
 :class: dropdown

-Batched inputs are not supported yet in `poli`.
-It's work in progress!
+Batched inputs are not supported yet in `poli_baselines`.
+It's a work in progress!

 :::